-- What do you like to write about
+- Figure out what you like to write about

-- Are people already doing it (remember competition is a good thing, that means there is plenty of demand)
+- Study the landscape thoroughly (remember, competition is a good thing, that means there is plenty of demand)

-Naturally, businesses and entrepreneurs won’t hire writers until they see some writing.
+Naturally, businesses and entrepreneurs won’t hire writers until they see some of your writing.
 It’s up to you to let people know what you can offer their business.

 - Guest posting on other blogs or websites (I did this on several sites and parlayed them into full-time gigs)